 Retirement Options Travel Nurses Can Consider

 Depending on the travel nursing agency you choose, you may be offered a 401(k) as part of your benefits package.
+Did you know we offer a 401k?
+Learn more about our travel nurse benefits.
 A 401(k) is a retirement savings account that you can contribute to and may include employer contributions.
 The money that is saved in this account is invested in the stock market and grows every year.

 A 401(k) offers some flexibility in that you decide how much of your income to contribute.
 Your employer may match these contributions depending on their requirements.
 The IRS sets limits on how much you can contribute, which changes annually.
 Upon opening your 401(k), you set what percentage of your income you’d like to contribute.
 You can change this amount at any time or even decide to stop contributing.
 When choosing a travel nursing agency, ensure they offer a 401(k) and employer match on the contributions.
 Health Carousel Travel Nursing (HCTN) matches 50% of your contributions up to the first 6% of your compensation.
 You can also decide to rollover funds from any previous 401(k) into a Health Carousel 401(k).

 For some travel nurses, a 401(k) may not be an option.
 But don’t worry, there are other retirement savings options you can consider as a travel nurse.
 Read on for how you can save for retirement without a 401(k).

 An Individual Retirement Account (IRA) is a personal savings account that comes with tax advantages.
 There are two types you should be familiar with, a traditional IRA and a Roth IRA.
 Before opening an account, make sure you understand the differences, advantages, and disadvantages of both.

 With a traditional IRA, you may contribute pre-tax or after-tax dollars which allows you to benefit if your contributions are tax deductible.